 I know, I know, this can feel pretty scary.
-You’ve got your clubs, you’ve had some practice, and now you are on the course, meeting fellow golfers, and everyone is speaking a language which could as well be Chinese (or English if you are Chinese!).
+You’ve got your clubs, you’ve got your golf ball, and you’ve had some practice, and now you are on the golf course, meeting fellow golfers, and everyone is speaking a language which could as well be Chinese (or English if you are Chinese!).

-So here is your beginner’s guide to this new terminology.
-It’s doesn’t cover every term you may come across, that would be a book, not an article.
-I will write more as you progress, however, this will give you a good start and hopefully save you any embarrassment on your first few trips.
+So here is your golf terminology for beginners guide.
+It’s doesn’t cover every term you may come across.
+That would be a book, not an article.
+I will write more as you progress.
+However, this will give you a good start and hopefully save you any embarrassment on your first few trips.

-Rather than do it alphabetically, as most golf glossaries I have divided it into the different areas of the game.
-If you already feel your future is as a glossary nerd, then I heartily recommend the PGA’s golf glossary.
+Rather than do it alphabetically, as most golf glossaries, I have divided it into the different areas of the game.
+If you already feel your future is a glossary nerd, I heartily recommend PGA’s golf glossary.

 Par: The score a good player would expect to make on a hole or round.

 Handicap: Number of strokes over par a golfer is expected to score for 18 holes.

 Match of cards: Comparing scorecards at the end of the game